Mangrove-Web-Development/devdocs/gutenberg/media.md

 ```
 ![Example block showing the image ID of the selected image file.](save-media-id.png)

-You may have noticed that the above code saves and displays the image ID,
-but it doesn't actually display the image!
-This is an AJAX call to the WP JSON API, which means you're going to have to use the `useEffect`
-React hook to deal with the asynchronous data fetching.

 ## Displaying Images
 Since you only save the ID,
 you have to fetch the rest of the image data when you render the component with `apiFetch`.